NationalReview.com Launches New Section to Cover Business, Finance, and Economics from a NATIONAL REVIEW sensibility

 "Since early 2017, our team has been working tirelessly to expand the defense of our nation's principles through increasing our digital footprint and delivering our audiences the highest quality news and conservative political opinion journalism steeped in facts, not just what's popular," Bewkes said.
 "Now, sensing that we are very much repeating US 1950's & 1960's history, the launch of Capital Matters in this moment serves as the next great addition to our quickly growing subject coverage and increased daily content production, while providing a timely and much needed response to the campaigns of disinformation and revisionist history coming from our mass media regarding socialism.
 Capital Matters allows us to continue to expand our reach by tens, if not hundreds, of thousands of new monthly readers as we broaden our offering to the wider tent of conservatism in areas of fiscal policy."

-NR and NRI will hosted a discussion yesterday evening featuring Lindsay Craig, National Review Institute President; Peter J. Travers, National Review Institute Board of Trustees Chairman; Andrew Stuttaford, National Review Capital Matters editor and NRI fellow; Kevin Hassett, National Review Capital Matters senior advisor; Ramesh Ponnuru, National Review senior editor and NRI fellow; Kevin D. Williamson, National Review roving correspondent and NRI fellow and led by Rich Lowry, National Review editor in chief.
+NR and NRI hosted a discussion yesterday evening featuring Lindsay Craig, National Review Institute President; Peter J. Travers, National Review Institute Board of Trustees Chairman; Andrew Stuttaford, National Review Capital Matters editor and NRI fellow; Kevin Hassett, National Review Capital Matters senior advisor; Ramesh Ponnuru, National Review senior editor and NRI fellow; Kevin D. Williamson, National Review roving correspondent and NRI fellow and led by Rich Lowry, National Review editor in chief.
 More information on Capital Matters and the launch video can be viewed here: https://nrinstitute.org/capital-matters/

 NRI is a nonprofit, 501(c)(3), journalistic think tank, established to advance the conservative principles William F. Buckley Jr. championed and complement the mission of National Review magazine, including by supporting and promoting NR's top talent.
 NRI was founded by Bill Buckley in 1991, 36 years after launching National Review.
 In 2015, National Review, Inc. became a wholly owned subsidiary of the Institute.